eeng/shevek/README.md

 ```
 lein acceptance-tests-repl
 ```
-Then connect to it, eval the `(ns)` and `(start-system)` forms, and finally eval the test blocks.
+Then connect to it on port 4101, eval the `(start-system)` forms, and finally eval the test blocks.
 It should run against the test database and web server.